 With the financial support of the Government of Italy, the project is implemented in Burkina Faso, Ethiopia, Kenya and the Niger.

-Based on its longstanding experience in the Agricultural Risk Management (ARM) and its technical expertise, PARM partnered with FAO to organize two training workshops on ARM in the dairy value chain within the framework of the AgrInvest project.
+Based on its longstanding experience in Agricultural Risk Management (ARM) and its technical expertise, PARM partnered with FAO to organize two training workshops on ARM in the dairy value chain within the framework of the AgrInvest project in Ethiopia.

-The workshops have been organised using the PARM methodology whereby a total of 45 experts (22 from Oromia and 23 from Amhara region) from small and medium enterprises (SMEs) and government structures were trained on Agricultural Risk Management (ARM).
+The workshops have been organised using the PARM methodology whereby a total of 45 experts (Oromia and Amhara regions) from small and medium enterprises (SMEs) and government structures were trained on Agricultural Risk Management (ARM).

 The training workshops, sought to create a proof of concept to derisk agricultural investments with the aim of increasing access to finance for MSMEs operating in the dairy sector.
 The training focused on creating, common understanding about concept and principles value chain approaches, improve understanding of participants about ARM concept, approaches and tools and strengthen their capacity towards multi-stakeholders facilitation.

 The FAO-PARM collaboration paves the way for a new operational sector in PARM: the management of agricultural risk linked to livestock and pastoralism activities.